jabrena/cursor-agent-pipeline-demo/README.md

-# Cursor Agent Pipeline Demo
+# Cursor Agent for Java Hello World

-Docker setup with real Cursor Agent for AI-powered code generation.
+First steps to understand how to use AI Agent to generate Java Hello World

 ## Quick Start